akabella1/testinfra/doc/source/examples.rst

 .. _test docker images:

-Test Docker images
+Test docker images
 ~~~~~~~~~~~~~~~~~~

 Docker is a handy way to test your infrastructure code.
-This recipe shows how to
+This recipe show how to
-build and run Docker containers with Testinfra by overloading the `host`
+build and run docker containers with testinfra by overwriting the `host`
 fixture.

 .. code-block:: python